Have you ever gotten the impression that the introductory physics textbook you are forced to use is a charlatan,

 " ħ" does not even appear.

 I almost forgot the most important point: Every problem gives numerical values to all quantities, and answers must be given in numerical values.
-So every problem is not only a test on units, but also on how well one can use a calculator, which on an exam means a hand-held calculator.
+So every problem is not only a test on units, but also on how well one can use a calculator, which on an exam means a hand-held calculator (but not a smartphone, which is too smart).
 This teaches every student:

 - Although forces are often given as vectors, only the magnitude of the force is given in the equation for Coulomb's law: The radial unit vector never appears; it is only described in words.